bcgov/queue-management/documentation/Readme.md

 To run the code in devcontainers you need:
 1. VSCode
-1. WSL2 with a Linux distribution (we like Ubuntu)
+1. WSL2 with a Linux distribution (we like LTS Ubuntu)
 1. *dockerd* running in your WSL2 Linux

 Clone the code in this repo: